blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Produced Artifacts
 ^^^^^^^^^^^^^^^^^^
 All created artifacts of this project are contained within the project Gitlab repository to which any associated person has access.
 This ensures that of every file a detailed change history is available.
-For a detailed elaboration on our Version Control Strategy a dedicated document :doc:`version_control_strategy` exists.
+For a detailed elaboration on our Version Control Strategy a dedicated document :doc:`/project_standards/version_control_strategy` exists.

 Documentation
 ^^^^^^^^^^^^^
 Our documentation is written in the Markdown-flavour RestructuredText and is version controlled in Gitlab.
 The generation and provision of the Documentation is automated through a CI-Pipeline task and is automatically built when attaching a tag to a commit.
-The documentation also is a project artifact and therefore also falls under the :doc:`version_control_strategy`.
+The documentation also is a project artifact and therefore also falls under the :doc:`/project_standards/version_control_strategy`.

 Project Management
 ^^^^^^^^^^^^^^^^^^